-Both are very safe when installed without wiggle.
-Over all I find the TLR-1HL a bit easier to install or remove.
-In reality, you won’t be taking it off and putting it back again for many times so that it is not a problem.
+Both are very safe when installed without a wiggle.
+Overall I find the TLR-1HL a bit easier to install or remove.
+In reality, you won’t be taking it off and putting it back again many times so that it is not a problem.

-Each weapon-mounted led flashlight comes with a universal key for attaching to common rails (glock rails) as well as other key that can be put on such as 1913 rail, etc. The TLR-1 HL system of swapping these out is easier that requires removal of a single hex-head screw, where the Surefire X300 ultra requires removal of hex-head screw.
+Each weapon-mounted led flashlight comes with a universal key for attaching to common rails (Glock rails) as well as other keys that can be put on such as 1913 rail, etc. The TLR-1 HL system of swapping these out is easier that requires removal of a single hex-head screw, where the Surefire X300 ultra requires removal of the hex-head screw.

 Which One Should You Buy?

 There are main features of each that I prefer over the other, so it is hard to say.
-I have to be honest, when this one is around half the cost of other.
-It’s hard to get decision.
-I like the push-forward for momentary on mode of the Surefire X300 ultra but it is difficult to engage or disengage when installing and removing.
+I have to be honest when this one is around half the cost of others.
+It’s hard to get a decision.
+I like the push-forward for momentary on the mode of the Surefire X300 ultra but it is difficult to engage or disengage when installing and removing.

 The momentary on for each is pretty easy to activate, just different from each other.
 I recommend the pressure switch for either.
 You are just easy to activate with a simple squeeze of your middle finger and not have to use your trigger finger to activate the light.

-The assumption is that the Streamlight TRL-1 HL is running the similar LED as the Surefire X300 ultra.
+The assumption is that the Streamlight TRL-1 HL is running a similar LED as the Surefire X300 Ultra.
 The lumens difference is most likely two things.